AdguardTeam/CodeGuidelines/Go/Go.md

 - <a href="#li-cb105c8c" id="li-cb105c8c" name="li-cb105c8c">§</a> Avoid `break` and `continue` with labels.
 Most of the time the code can be rewritten without them, and most of the time the resulting new code is also clearer.

 - <a href="#li-5305b436" id="li-5305b436" name="li-5305b436">§</a> Always `recover` from panics in new goroutines.
 Preferably in the very first statement.
-If all you want there is a log message, use `log.OnPanic`.
+If all you want there is a log message, use `slogutil.RecoverAndLog`.

 - <a href="#li-02028202" id="li-02028202" name="li-02028202">§</a> Avoid `fallthrough`.
 It makes it harder to rearrange `case`s, to reason about the code, and also to switch the code to a handler approach, if that becomes necessary later.